At this time we are only taking inquiries related to the Exactech Knee Replacements.

 Many patients underwent placement procedures, assuming their device was safe, based on the recommendations of their doctors and the device manufacturers and are now seeking compensation for injuries through knee replacement lawsuits.
-Knee joint device manufacturers may be facing hundreds or even thousands of lawsuits filed by people who were harmed by their devices.
+Knee joint and liner device manufacturers may be facing hundreds or even thousands of lawsuits filed by people who were harmed by their devices.

 Unfortunately, many artificial joint recipients are finding that knee replacement surgery can cause more harm than good.
 The biggest increase in number of knee replacement procedures performed each year has occurred in the 45 to 64 age group but most joint replacement devices were created for senior citizens and designed to last only a few years.

 Despite changes in potential patient populations, most currently available knee devices, were not intended to be used for patients that still had several decades of mobility left and were never tested for long-term use.
 Some of the devices currently in use were in fact, never tested at all, but relied on a shortcut approval pathway which allowed for manufacturers to avoid costly testing.
 Devices approved under the 510(k) pathway have failed at alarmingly high rates, some within one to two years of placement.

 A number of knee replacement devices sold by U.S. manufacturers have been recalled by the Food and Drug Administration due to manufacturing defects or high rates of device failure which result in serious injury.
 Most recently, Exactech, a company which makes polymer liners for a number of joint replacement devices, has issued recalls for its hip, knee, and ankle inserts.